1,000+ Opportunities

 Note that Westchester County residents who aren't eligible for Con Edison's Weather ready Program are eligible for an additional $1,000 incentive for Comfort Home projects.
 Stay up to date on energy-saving programs and incentives, best practices, and more.

-Based on current listing details, eligibility includes: New York homeowners who qualify through the MyEnergy portal.
+According to the current listing, eligibility includes: New York homeowners who qualify through the MyEnergy portal.
 Westchester County residents may access additional incentives.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.